stevegt/git-devops/README.md

 Wire Protocol
 -------------

+Alternative 1:

     When gdo opens an ssh connection to another machine, it does so in multiplex master mode.
-The command which the remote user runs is XXX.
+The command which the remote user runs is something provided by gdo.

+Alternative 2:

+    We develop our own wire protocol.

 Thinking
 --------